 For over 9 months now, I’ve had what doctors have been calling a suicidal psychosis.

 I don’t want to end my life.
 But, 24 hours a day my brain shows me suicidal images, unless I’m distracted.

-For the last 6+ months, I’ve had a suicidal psychosis, “suicidal ideation with psychotic features.”
-I call my suicidal thoughts “the imposter” because they feel like an alien which has taken over part of my brain.
+I call these suicidal images “the imposter” because they feel like an alien which has taken over part of my brain.

-I’ve been in bed the past 2 weeks.
-I don’t know if this is because I’m now depressed, or because my brain needs to rest.
+I’ve been in bed, bedbound the past 10 weeks.
+I think this is because after these many months of images, my brain needed to shut down.

 National Suicide Prevention Lifeline (24-hour): 1-800-273-8255